logica0419/proposals/2025/GopherCon UK/proposal.md

      - Shows how one allocation in a common function affects the performance
    - 57% reduction in CPU usage
      - The reduction of allocation & GC CPU usage combined
-8. Conclusion (2min)
+9. Conclusion (2min)
    - This session is the start
    - Deep dive into each functionality with existing sessions!
-9. Recommendation of the past sessions to see next (if I have extra time)
+10. Recommendation of the past sessions to see next (if I have extra time)
     - With the basics of a broad range of functionalities in this session as a strong foundation, you can move on to the next step!
     - Heap escape condition and analysis: "Escape Analysis in Go: Understanding and Optimizing Memory Allocation" at Go Conference 2023 Online
     - GC logics: "Garbage Collection Semantics" at GopherCon SG 2019
     - Memory optimizations with pprof: "Memory Management in Go: The good, the bad and the ugly" at GopherCon UK 2023
     - (Advanced) Allocation of heap/stack (how Go allocation works with OS): "Understanding Go's Memory Allocator" at GopherCon UK 2018
     - Memory design over concurrency (memory model): "The Go Memory Model" at GoSF Meetup

+## What type of submission is this?

+60 minute Talk

 ## Speaker Biography